-A delightful two bedroom terraced home in a quiet residential cul-de-sac that provides convenient access to Haslemere town centre, its mainline station and popular local schooling.
-The accommodation provides a bright and welcoming feeling that comprises an entrance hall leading to a front aspect kitchen with a range of floor and wall units and an open plan sitting/dining room with French doors opening onto the garden.
-Upstairs, there are two bedrooms with fitted wardrobes and a modern family bathroom fitted with a white suite and roll top bath.
+A good sized link-detached home in a quiet residential cul-de-sac that provides convenient access to Haslemere Town Centre, its mainline station and popular local schooling.
+The accommodation has been updated by the current owners to provide a bright and welcoming feeling that comprises an entrance hall leading to a front aspect living room, separate kitchen/diner and a w.c. on the ground floor.
+Whilst upstairs there are three bedrooms (two doubles and a single) and a family bathroom.

 The property is conveniently located for schools, shops, the station and A3.
 Haslemere is an attractive town with a good range of independent shops and boutiques, restaurants and coffee houses.
 There are good road links to London and the south coast and the mainline station offers a fast train service to London Waterloo in around 48 minutes.
 There are excellent local schools for all ages and leisure facilities including The Edge which is within easy reach and also The Haslemere Leisure Centre.
 The property is surrounded by delightful countryside with footpaths nearby leading up onto Bramshott Chase and beyond.

 Why live in Haslemere?